 Talking about dominance – as we all know and have already mentioned, Bitcoin is the most popular cryptocurrency out there.

-Over recent times, the interest towards ‘digital gold’ has been only growing.
-As a result, so has interest towards its history, including its hard forks.
+Over recent times, the interest in “digital gold” has been only growing.
+As a result, so has an interest in its history, including its hard forks.

 Let’s briefly look at the history of Bitcoin hard forks:

 - Bitcoin Classic was a proposed hard fork from the original Bitcoin blockchain (Bitcoin Core) that aimed to increase the maximum possible size of transaction blocks.
 Despite some initial promise, Bitcoin Classic has failed to be widely embraced by the Bitcoin community.

 - Bitcoin Unlimited allows users for bigger block sizes.
 However, concerns that miners with bigger resources would dominate the profit-taking means that it has also failed to take off.

 - Bitcoin SV is the coin born out of what was described as a “civil war” in two competing Bitcoin cash camps.
 The first camp, supported by entrepreneur Roger Ver and Jihan Wu of Bitmain, promoted the software entitled Bitcoin ABC (now referred to as Bitcoin Cash (BCH), which would maintain the block size at 32 MB.
 It is the most successful cryptocurrency coined out of the Bitcoin hard forks to date.
 The second camp, led by Craig Wright and billionaire Calvin Ayre, put forth a competing software version Bitcoin SV, short for “Bitcoin Satoshi Vision”, which would increase the block size limit to 128 MB.